No mode cookie

 by Dave Schwirian, in 7 parts

-brass rods for the legs), sculpted by Dave Barkovitz, in 11 parts.
-Select
+Resin (with brass rods for the legs), sculpted by Dave Barkovitz, in 11 parts.
+Here are

-to see several views of the model after it has been assembled
+several views of the model after it has been assembled:

 The Robot Spy Delivery Craft